Fighting for Your Freedom and Your Future Schedule a Consultation

 Unfortunately, most students and parents fail to read the SR&R and have a limited understanding of the disciplinary process in Fairfax County until they receive a call from the school that their child has been subjected to a suspension notice and referred to the School Disciplinary Hearings Office.

-For students and families facing school disciplinary action, the most important change in the 2019-20 SR&R involves parental notification by the school of a situation or incident before a student is questioned by the school staff and administrators or the student is asked to sign a statement.
+For students and families facing school disciplinary action, the most important change resulted from the 2019-20 SR&R which involves parental notification by the school of a situation or incident before a student is questioned by the school staff and administrators or the student is asked to sign a statement.
 The newly implemented SR&R clarifies the age limit for written statements and updates parental notification guidelines.

 These changes alter the way the school can investigate a situation by questioning a student prior to seeking permission of the parent or guardian.
 It is important for the family to seek an education advocate who is an attorney skilled and experienced in school disciplinary hearings to determine if this implemented change was followed by the school authorities.
 In cases where the new implemented policy was not followed, the lawyer may be able to request the exclusion of the statements to the School Hearings Officer, removal of the statements from the Disciplinary packet and the prohibition of the use of the statements during the Disciplinary Hearing.